-NT$1,500 per night for the use of a pallet campsite or turf campsite (note: we do not have guest houses, cabins, or covered campsites).
+NT$1,500 per night for the use of a pallet campsite or turf campsite.

-Each vehicle is limited to five people (including living room tent and canopy tent), with an additional charge of NT$200 for each extra person.
+Each vehicle is limited to four people (including living room tent and canopy tent).
+For one additional person at most, an additional NT$200 will be charged.
 NT$1,500 for each additional vehicle or additional tent, in the case of multiple vehicles sharing one tent or one vehicle using multiple tents.

-The park is open for admissions from 12:00 noon until 22:00 in the evening on the check-in day.
-To maintain the quality of camping and safety of the campers, admission will be denied after 22:00 (for those who have booked out a campground, or the entire venue, or need to enter early, please contact us).
+The park is open for admissions from 12:00 noon until 20:00 in the evening on the check-in day.
+To maintain the quality of camping and safety of the campers, admission will be denied after 20:00 (for those who have booked out a campground, or the entire venue, or need to enter early, please contact us via Line ID: @nsng).

-The departure time is before 12:00 noon on the check-out day, if you have not left after 14:00, a cleaning fee of NT$100 per person will be charged.
+The departure time is before 11:00 on the check-out day, if you have not left after 11:15, there is a cleaning fee of NT$ 500 per accommodation.